-“Nature allows us to pause and find things that have been overlooked and are inspiring.”
+“Nature allows us to pause and find things that have been overlooked and are inspiring.” -Sui Park

-Park is a New York based artist and an interior architect born in Seoul, Korea.
-Park has a MDes in Interior Architecture from RISD, a BFA desiin Environmental Design from Maryland Institute College of Art and an MFA in Fiber Art from Ewha Womans University, Seoul, Korea.
-She had a solo exhibition at Denise Bibro Fine Gallery in New York’s Chelsea in April 2016 and has participated in over 50 exhibitions, including a recent exhibition, ‘City of Curiosities’ in New York, NY in April of 2017.
+Park is a New York-based artist and an interior architect born in Seoul, Korea.
+She has a MDes in Interior Architecture from Rhode Island School of Design, a BFA in Environmental Design from Maryland Institute College of Art, and an MFA in Fiber Art from Ewha Womans University in Seoul.
+In April 2016, Park had a solo exhibition at Denise Bibro Fine Gallery in New York’s Chelsea area.
+She has participated in over 50 exhibitions, including a recent exhibition called ‘City of Curiosities’ in New York, NY in April of 2017.

 She lives and works in Bayside, New York.